Do It for Love (Hall & Oates song)

-"Do It for Love" is the title track of the 2003 album by Hall & Oates.
-Having first appeared on the 2002 VH1 Behind the Music: The Daryl Hall and John Oates Collection compilation, the track was written by Daryl Hall and John Oates, along with Billy Mann and Paul Pesco.
-It was the duo's eighth number one hit of their career and the first number one on the Adult Contemporary chart, spending two weeks at the top in September 2002.
-It did not chart on the Billboard Hot 100 Pop chart but managed to reach number 14 on the Bubbling Under Hot 100 Singles chart.
+"Do It for Love" is song by American pop rock duo Hall & Oates, serving as the title track to their 16th studio album, Do It for Love (2003).
+Having first appeared on the 2002 VH1 Behind the Music: The Daryl Hall and John Oates Collection compilation, the song was written by Daryl Hall and John Oates along with Billy Mann and Paul Pesco.
+It was the duo's first number-one hit on the US Billboard Adult Contemporary chart, spending two weeks at the top in September 2002.
+It also reached number 14 on the Billboard Bubbling Under Hot 100 Singles chart.